cogsec-collaborative/stix-enhancement-proposals/README.md

    `templates/sdo_sep_template/template.json` into the directory you just created (s/template/your SEP name).
 4. Start by filling out as much as you can of <your SEP name>.md.
-5. Ping the CTI TC on #general, let folks know what you're working on and where to find it.
+5. Ping the CTI TC via Slack on the #general channel to let folks know what you're working on and where to find it.
 6. Create a dedicate CTI TC Slack channel for collaboration.
 7. Define the object's schema in <your SEP name>.json
 8. Rinse and repeat on Slack and minigroup working calls until you